Sunday, July 25, 2010

 07/20/10: Pit Bulls Kill One, Injure More

-Memphis, TN - In a developing story, two pit bulls killed an elderly man, seriously injured his daughter and attacked fire department paramedics who were trying to help the victims.
+Memphis, TN - In a developing story, two pit bulls killed an elderly man, seriously injured his daughter and attacked emergency responders who were trying to help the victims.
 William Parker, 71, was rushed to the hospital where he was pronounced dead.
 His daughter suffered severe bite injuries and is currently hospitalized.
 Lt.
 Ray Pelletier and paramedic Ken Hartfield were taken to the hospital for bite injuries to the lower legs and abdomen; both have been released.

 The City of Memphis2